 This is an amazing make up remover.
 It removes foundation and other face makeup without as much as a sweat.

 First, splash lukewarm water all over your face.
 Take a small (like, pea size) amount of cleanser out of the jar.
 I like to rub it between my hands first.

 Now gently massage your face with the mixture.
 Feels good, right?

 Take a wash cloth with lukewarm water and clean your face.
 You’ll be amazed how easily everything comes off.
-Now cleanse your face if you like and continue your nightly routine.
+Now cleanse your face and continue your night time skin care routine.

 Enjoy your homemade face cleanser!